EimaMei/sili/README.md

 - `siOptional` type similar to `std::optional`.
 - Cross-platform multi-thread support (`si_thread_create`, `si_thread_start`, `si_thread_join`).
 - Easy to use benchmarking functions to check performance (`si_performance_loop`, `si_performance_exec_per_ms`), while logging how many allocations/frees were done when the `SI_MEMORY_LOGGING` macro is enabled.
-- An allocator system in place, removing the need to do `free(<ptr>)` every few so lines.
+- An allocator system in place, removing the need to do `free(<ptr>)` every so lines.
 Not only that, but it's 3x times faster than the traditional separate mallocing/freeing system.
 - Bit manipulation funcionts (`si_num_count_bit`, `si_num_rotate_left`, `si_bytes_to_num`, `si_num_change_endian` etc).
 - ... and more to come!